Resource Access Requests | Teleport

 Search for Kubernetes resources

-If a user has no access to a Kubernetes cluster, they can search the list of resources in the cluster by running the following command:
+If a user has no access to a Kubernetes cluster, they can search the list of resources in the cluster by running the following command, replacing kube-cluster with the name of the Kubernetes cluster and namespace with the name of a Kubernetes namespace:

 tsh request search --kind=<kind> --kube-cluster=kube-cluster \[--kube-namespace=namespace|--all-kube-namespaces]Name Namespace Labels Resource ID----------------- --------- --------- ----------------------------------------------------------nginx-deployment-0 default app=nginx /teleport.example.com/pod/local/default/nginx-deployment-0nginx-deployment-1 default app=nginx /teleport.example.com/pod/local/default/nginx-deployment-1